M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Ethics Statement

 \section{Ethics Statement}

-This paper contains examples of harmful and offensive language and images.
-We strongly oppose the disrespectful and unethical views reflected in these examples, which are included solely to support the development of a more fair, unbiased, and safe Large Vision-Language Model community.
+This paper presents examples that contain harmful or offensive language and imagery, primarily drawn from HatefulMemes and MM-SafetyBench.
+We unequivocally reject the disrespectful and unethical views expressed in these materials, which appear here only to advance the creation of a fair, unbiased, and safe community for large vision-language models.